AFwcxx/so-auth/README.md

   or
   String params.token

-[Optional] Express.Router Content function mediaFetchController(Object req, Object res, Object next) req, res and next is the Express middleware/router variables This function does not return anything, but pipe the output of the GridFS chunks to the res object
+[Optional] Express.Router Content function mediaFetchController(Object req,
+Object res, Object next)
+// req, res and next is the Express middleware/router variables.
+This function does not return anything, but pipe the output of the GridFS chunks to the res object
 ```

 ### Using SoAuth browser